310mc/https-310mc.github.io-tl/source/_posts/motor_show/muddy_road.md

 Actually, even if that *was* their plan, then we’re gonna inherit Ryuseitai and the spirit of justice and protect it ourselves.

-… Haha, nevermind, I don’t have any right to say that when I’m so pathetic right now…
+… Haha, never mind, I don’t have any right to say that when I’m so pathetic right now…
 {% endbubble %}

 {% bubble Shinobu %}